jackoalan/JackoXcodeColourTheme/README.md

 Jacko's Xcode Colour Theme
 ==========================

 My personal syntax-colouring theme for using Xcode.
+Consider it in the public domain (with no warranties implied, of course).

 Currently untitled, this theme provides a light-on-dark experience for using Xcode with a stateful insight.